run2bizdocs/documentation/en-us/docs/run2biz-platform/processes/event/configuration/register-nagios-generic-manager.md

 --------------------------

-To register the Nagios generic manager, it's necessary to previously register the CITSmart Event Monitor connection, the time, occurrence category, automatic action and the CITSmart Inventory connection.
+To register the Nagios generic manager, it's necessary to previously register the 4biz Event Monitor connection, the time, occurrence category, automatic action and the 4biz Inventory connection.

 Procedure
 -------------